-After semi-final round, the scores and ranking of the duo's that will not be qualified for the final round will NOT be displayed and/or announced.
+After preliminary rounds and semi-final rounds, the scores and ranking of all crews (that will not be qualified) will NOT be displayed and/or announced.

 In the finals the announcement of the final ranking will be done in the prize giving ceremony.